sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-online-app/cp-mobile-dev-kit-online-app.md

     >_Externals_ are the list of NPM modules that are part of the MDK Client application and should not be validated in the bundle.

-3. Click the drop down for Destination Name and select the `mobileservices_cf` destination, you will find list of existing application IDs, select the one you have chosen while creating the project.
+3. Confirm the destination name and application id match where you want to deploy.

     ![MDK](img_014.1.png)